 This primarily depends on the average call duration and call success rate.
-Assuming an aggregated call processing speed of 90 call attempts per second, an average call duration of 5 minutes and a call success rate of 50% (industry norms), 50% of the 90 call attempts per second will succeed.
+Assuming an call processing speed of 90 CAPS, an average call duration of 5 minutes and a call success rate of 50% (industry norms), 50% of the 90 CAPS will succeed.
 This means that 45 calls will become connected, and the same amount of previously connected calls will become disconnected.
 Since average call duration is 300 seconds, approximately 45300 = 13,500 calls will be in a "connected" state at all times.
 If your ASR changes, it will immediately impact the number of concurrent calls, e.g.: